Medical Providers

 If you are currently a SANE, please register yourself with our office by clicking here.

-If you’d like more information on becoming SANE trained, please provide your contact information here.
+If you’d like more information on becoming SANE trained, please provide your contact information here

 Track Kit

 Per Iowa Code 709.10 medical professionals that collect a sexual assault exam kit must update the status of the kit in the Track Kit system within 48 hours of completion of the collection.
 As you go through the set up of the kit, it is important that the victim retains the right to provide answers to any of the questions on the kit.
 Victims can remain anonymous if they wish.
-Compliance with the Track Kit system is required for a facility that is submitting invoices to CVAD.
+Compliance with the Track Kit system is required for a facility that is submitting invoices to the Victim Assistance Section.

 Free Training for Medical Providers- available until June 2025

-The Crime Victim’s Assistance Division of the Iowa Attorney General’s Office is now offering a free, online 3-hour training aimed towards Iowa medical providers of all levels.
+The Victim Assistance Section of the Iowa Attorney General’s Office is now offering a free, online 3-hour training aimed towards Iowa medical providers of all levels.
 The sexual assault training covers the topics of Sexual Assault and Trauma, Sexual Assault Response Teams, Sexual Assault Nurse Examiners, Sexual Assault Exam and Evidence Collection, Sexual Assault Evidence Kit Tracking System, Laws, Crime Victim’s Assistance Division Programs including the Sexual Abuse Examination Payment Program, and Hospital Policies and Procedures.
 Medical providers who take the course can be awarded three hours of continuing education hours at no cost to them.
 The course is also available for non-medical providers.

 The 4-module course will be available for three years and it listed on the University of Iowa’s Continuing Medical Education website.
 Follow the link to register: https://uiowa.cloud-cme.com/course/courseoverview?P=0&EID=48289.